Scholarship Experiences – Isidora Araya Day

 Reading scientific papers about the latest research in quantum can be challenging at times.
 Often you don’t understand them immediately, but in the long run, you build up experience and deepen your knowledge.
 This approach teaches us how to continue learning on our own as well.
 That is a tremendous life skill to have.

-Isidora started the QuTech Scholarship in September 2019.
+Isidora started her master programme with the QuTech Scholarship in September 2019 and finished in August 2021.
 Do you want to know more, or read about other scholarship opportunities?
 Take a look at our scholarship page!